About The Health Protocol

 Do I have to be 100 percent plant-based?

 No. The Workbook offers a four-tier hierarchy: Bronze (whole natural foods including animal products), Silver (predominantly whole plant-based with minimal animal), Gold (fully plant-based), Platinum (raw, sprouted plant-based).
-Meaningful benefit accrues at every tier above the modern industrial diet.
-Pattern over purity.
+You do not need to eliminate everything you eat now or label yourself vegan.
+What decides the outcome is that most of your calories, over months and years, come from minimally processed whole plants.
+Pattern over purity; meaningful benefit accrues at every tier above the modern industrial diet.

 Where do I get protein?

-Legumes (beans, lentils, chickpeas, soy products including tofu, tempeh, edamame), whole grains, nuts, seeds, and adequate caloric intake.
-Adult protein adequacy is achievable on a well-constructed plant-based diet for most healthy adults.
-Athletes, older adults with sarcopenia risk, and individuals in recovery may benefit from concentrated sources or supplemental protein.
+From legumes (beans, lentils, chickpeas, soy foods such as tofu, tempeh, edamame), whole grains, nuts, seeds, and adequate caloric intake.
+A well-constructed plant-based diet meets adult protein needs for most healthy adults; the Academy of Nutrition and Dietetics recognizes that well-planned vegetarian and vegan diets are appropriate for all life stages.
+Athletes, older adults at sarcopenia risk, and those in recovery may benefit from concentrated or supplemental sources.

 What about B12?

-B12 is produced by bacteria, not by plants or animals.
-Animals contain B12 because they consume soil-dwelling bacteria.
-A plant-based eater needs to source B12 from fortified foods or a supplement.
-This is addressed in the Workbook's supplement section.
+B12 is produced by bacteria, not by plants or animals; animals contain it because they consume soil-dwelling bacteria.
+Anyone who excludes animal products needs B12 from fortified foods or a supplement.
+Vitamin D often needs supplementation too, and long-chain omega-3 can come from algae oil; iron and calcium are coverable with dietary planning.
+The Workbook's supplement section covers the specifics.

 Aren't carbs bad?